sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 - A thermocouple connected to the device being cooled to sense the temperature.
 - A microcontroller wired to control the TEC using the thermocouple as feedback.

-< add chart >

-The thermal engineer explains that the requirements here are really simple.
+The thermal engineer explains the straightoforward control algorithm requirements..
 All their analysis shows that they just need to keep the component between 20 and 80 degrees Celsius.
 The component generates heat during operation, so the only element needed is the cooler.
 The temperature is expected to change slowly, so they suspect that it will be sufficient to just occasionally monitor the temperature, and if it gets to 80 degrees, turn on the cooler and keep it on until the thermocouple reports 20 degrees.

 You write a very minimal program:
 ```c++